unboxed/unboxed.co/source/blog/2016-09-14-re-addressing-the-challenges-to-children-s-allergy-healthcare-with-guy-s-and-st-thomas.md

 ![Healthcare digital transformation 6](http://i1291.photobucket.com/albums/b548/grammccram/IMG_5700_zpsastzfgyl.jpg)

 <br/>
-# HWM: How We Might
+# HMW: How Might We
 Throughout the user interviews and ‘Ask the experts’ sessions, the team had constantly been taking notes on post-its when hearing something of interest, then converting these into questions by adding “How Might We” to the beginning of everything written down.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">The team sharing their suggestions to &#39;How Might We&#39;. <a href="https://twitter.com/GSTTCharity">@GSTTCharity</a> <a href="https://twitter.com/GSTTnhs">@GSTTnhs</a> <a href="https://twitter.com/hashtag/GSTTSprint?src=hash">#GSTTSprint</a> <a href="https://t.co/OMEHLidYBM">pic.twitter.com/OMEHLidYBM</a></p>&mdash; unboxed (@Ubxd) <a href="https://twitter.com/Ubxd/status/775354199488008192">September 12, 2016</a></blockquote>